 Goodwill represents the excess of the purchase price over the fair values of the underlying net assets of an acquired business.
-The Company tests goodwill for impairment on an annual basis during the fourth quarter of its fiscal year, or immediately if conditions indicate that such impairment could exist.
-The Company evaluates qualitative factors to determine if it is more likely than not that the fair value is less than its carrying value and whether it is necessary to perform goodwill impairment process.
+The Company tests goodwill for impairment on an annual basis during the fourth quarter of its fiscal year, or immediately if conditions indicate that such an impairment could exist.
+The Company evaluates qualitative factors to determine if it is more likely than not that the fair value is less than its carrying value and whether it is necessary to perform goodwill impairment process. testing.

-As of October 31, 2023 and January 31, 2023, there were no impairment losses recognized for goodwill.
+As of October 31, 2023 April 30, 2024 and January 31, 2023 January 31, 2024, there were no impairment losses recognized for goodwill.